 Initial Assessment – Fire mapping assessments that rely on satellite data typically acquired at the first opportunity after fire to capitalize on the maximum post-fire data signal and is used primarily in ecosystems that exhibit rapid post-fire vegetation response (i.e. herbaceous and particular shrubland systems).

-Landsat Imagery – Thematic Mapper (TM) and Enhanced Thematic Mapper (ETM) image data from the Landsat 5 and Landsat 7 satellites, respectively.
+Landsat Imagery – Thematic Mapper (TM), Enhanced Thematic Mapper (ETM), and Operational Land Imager (OLI) image data from the Landsat 5, Landsat 7, and Landsat 8 satellites, respectively.
 Image scenes have a footprint area of approximately 34,000 square kilometers and a pixel resolution of 30 meters.
-Spectral information is contained in seven bands representing distinct wavelengths in the visible, infrared, and thermal portions of the electromagnetic spectrum.
+Spectral information is contained in several bands representing distinct wavelengths in the visible, infrared, and thermal portions of the electromagnetic spectrum.

 MTBS Fire Occurrence Database (FOD) – Relevant spatial and aspatial fire occurrence data description elements for each fire mapped by the MTBS project.
 Data elements include the latitude/longitude of the centroid of the MTBS fire perimeter centroid.